 For a child being brought into this work, they would be sitting at a Kingdom Hall by 9:00 a.m., and not be done with this work until noon; that’s three hours of walking up and down streets or sitting in the Kingdom Hall or a car, waiting for others.
 Many children did participate in this work during the week, as children of Jehovah’s Witnesses are often homeschooled and accompany their parents when they go out preaching.
 Children in public schools often participated in this work every Saturday.

 Heat, cold, and rain may not seem hazardous, but take another look at the photo at the top of this page.
-A small boy, about four or five, carrying a load of bricks as tall as his torso, without a shirt and for some reason I’m guessing without shoes.
+A small boy, about four or five, carrying a load of bricks as tall as his torso, without a shirt and I’m guessing without shoes.
 He’s on a construction site with no hard hat, no safety vest, no eye protection.
-How is this not a “hazardous condition”?
+This picture was used in a website that decried child labor around the world, using it as an example of the abusive and horrific situations in which these children work.
 Yet, again, this Pinterest user felt that it was “wonderful” for him to be in those conditions.

 Child Labor = Religion of Love?